fusiondirectory/fusiondirectory-user-manual/source/plugins/sinaps/functionalities.rst

 Once FusionDirectory is properly configured to send Acquisition events to Sinaps, it will do so when a user is modified, with the following rules:

-* Fields listed in "Contact methods" in the configuration are sent as the indicated contact methods
+* Fields listed in **Contact methods** in the configuration are sent as the indicated contact methods
-* *supannEntiteAffectationPrincipale* is send as a *rattachement* with roles/role/typeRole = EXT and roles/role/externe/typeExterne the value configured in "Acquisition external type" in the configuration
+* *supannEntiteAffectationPrincipale* is send as a *rattachement* with roles/role/typeRole = EXT and roles/role/externe/typeExterne the value configured in **Acquisition external type** in the configuration